For most people, the best home loan typically has a low interest rate, no fees and an offset account.

 Online lenders tend to offer the lowest interest rates.
 For many borrowers that's enough.
 But it's worth comparing a wide range of lenders to make sure you really find the bank or lender with the best loan for you.

-Right now, it's basically impossible to get a home loan below 5%.
-The best rates start around 5.8% for a fixed rate loan and are around and higher 6% for a variable rate loan.
-The rate you can get depends on each lender but also whether it is P&I or interest only; whether it is investment or owner occupied; and what your LVR is.
+The rate you can get also depends on each lender but also whether it is P&I or interest only; whether it is investment or owner occupied; and what your LVR is.
+It is only a good interest rate if it delivers the home loan you need.

-The package usually means you can avoid fees on some of the products.
-But you pay an annual package fee instead.
-This can cost a few hundred dollars a year.
-But you pay it every year of the loan.
+Package home loans will come with an annual package fee though.
+This can cost a few hundred dollars a year and you pay it every year of the loan.

 To work out if a package loan is right for you, be sure to factor in the cost of the package fee.
 And decide if you really need the other products in the package.
 It could be a convenient option to have all your banking and loan products in one place.
 Or you might be better off finding a low rate loan elsewhere and avoiding the package aspect altogether.